thekevinscott/UpscalerJS-models/README.md

 You'd like to contribute a new pretrained model?
 Awesome!

 To do so, you'll first need a model that runs in Javascript.
-Generally, that means 1) that the model be trained in Tensorflow or be tensorflow-compatible, and 2) that the model is able to be converted using the [TFJS Converter](https://www.npmjs.com/package/@tensorflow/tfjs-converter) (this means avoiding things like custom layers).
-It's also good practice to quantize your model if doing so does not lead to a drastic change in accuracy, as quantization helps performance in the browser.
+Generally, that means that:

+1. the model be trained in Tensorflow or be tensorflow-compatible
+2. that the model is able to be converted using the [TFJS Converter](https://www.npmjs.com/package/@tensorflow/tfjs-converter) (this means avoiding things like custom layers).
+3. It's good practice to quantize your model if doing so does not lead to a drastic change in accuracy, as quantization helps performance in the browser.

 Once you've converted a model, you'll want to follow this checklist: